-There actually isn’t a stock answer, and you could make the case for a few ages before 65.
+There actually isn’t a stock answer (as you probably expected).
 However, we consider 55 as the cutoff age for early retirement.
-Here’s why.

 What is the Early Retirement Age?

 There are two ways to consider the early retirement age:

 - How government and institutions codify retirement ages

 As you saw in our post on how Americans pay for retirement, there are large differences in the official and common definitions.

 Let’s take a look at both.

 What Do People Think is the Early Retirement Age?

 Based on popular opinion (with statistical backing), 55 years old is decent place to draw the line.

 - Of survey-classified retirees stating a retirement age, 15.89% were retired before 55 and 7.47% more retired at exactly 55 years old.